jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Studies of the effects of stadiums on nearby property values are somewhat mixed, with the direction and size of the effect being  ambiguous.

-Potential positive effects include:
+Potential positive effects:

-- new restaurants, entertainment, and amenities;
-- redevelopment of underused land;
+- Development of underused land,, which may include bars, restaurants, and other sports-complementary establishments.
-- increased demand to live or operate near the venue.
+- Increased business activity in the area

-Potential negative effects include:
+Potential negative effects:

-- congestion;
-- noise;
-- crime or disorder;
-- parking pressure;
-- disruption on event days;
+- Congestion, noise, and crime on event days
+- Deterring businesses like grocery stores, retail shops, and offices  from locating in the area due to game-day disruptions
-- public tax burdens.
+- Increased tax burdens

 Even when property values rise near a venue, three additional questions matter: